 - Funding Programs

 Pre-conference Workshop - The Building Performance Institute Healthy House Principles (HHP) Certificate Prep

 Tuesday, January 21 from 1:00—5:00pm

-The Building Performance Institute (BPI) will be presenting a pre-conference training workshop for those interested in earning the Healthy Housing Principles (HHP) professional certification!
+The Building Performance Institute (BPI) will be presenting a pre-conference training workshop for those interested in earning the Healthy Housing Principles (HHP) professional certificate!
 The HHP provides an overview of the factors in a home that can negatively affect health, fundamentals of what makes for a healthier living environment and the related terminology.
 Included in the training is the HHP Reference Guide and a code that can be used to take the BPI online exam to earn the new Healthy Housing Principles professional certificate.

 The training is open to all with a steep discount offered to those who are also attending the Conference on Health, Energy, and the Environment.
 The workshop trainers include: Kevin Kennedy of Children’s Mercy Hospital of Kansas City; Joe Medosch of Hayward Healthy Home Score; and Rick Hall of Building Science Professional Training LLC.

 For more information about BPI, please visit here.
 To register for the workshop, click the registration button below.

 Opportunities for conference attendees to earn continuing education credits are available for physicians, nurses, certified health education specialists, BPI healthy home evaluators, and architects.
 A minimal processing fee of $50 will be charged for CME credits.